T3HSH/scanner-domains-t3hsh/README.md

 * Security information
 * Network details

-It is fully compatible with **Cloudflare Worker configurations** and delivers clean, structured reports for security analysis.
+The scanner is fully compatible with **Cloudflare Worker configurations** and generates clean, structured reports for security analysis.

-> ⚡ Simply provide a target domain or IP address and let the scanner do the rest.
+> ⚡ Simply provide a target domain or IP address, and the scanner will handle the rest.

 ---